ubuntu/ubuntu-desktop-documentation/docs/how-to/create-a-bootable-usb-stick.md

     Make sure to select the USB stick and **not** your internal macOS disk.
 Both are listed.
     :::

-1. To ensure compatibility with Apple hardware, reformat the USB stick.
+1. To ensure compatibility with Apple hardware, reformat the USB stick with the GUID partition table:

     Select {guilabel}`Erase` from the toolbar.